NilanjanaDas010/nilanjanadas.github.io/README.md

 ## About me

-<p align="justify">I am currently a Ph.D. in Computer Science student at the University of Maryland, Baltimore County (UMBC).
+<p align="justify" style="color:black;">I am currently a Ph.D. in Computer Science student at the University of Maryland, Baltimore County (UMBC).
 My Ph.D. advisor is <a href="https://manasgaur.github.io/">Dr. Manas Gaur</a>.
 My current research focuses on situation-driven adversarial attacks on large language models (LLMs) like Llama-2.</p>

-<p align="justify">I am also concurrently pursuing M.S. in Computer Science from the University of Maryland, Baltimore County (UMBC).
+<p align="justify" style="color:black;">I am also concurrently pursuing M.S. in Computer Science from the University of Maryland, Baltimore County (UMBC).
 My M.S. advisor is <a href="https://cybersecurity.umbc.edu/anupam-joshi/">Dr. Anupam Joshi</a>.
 My master's research focuses on creating a digital twin for IoT devices on the cloud and designing functional tests using generative modeling.</p>

 #### Relevant Technical Skills: Python, Azure, AWS, Large Language Models